Virtual CTO Subscription Terms of Service: Client Acceptance

 1. Term and Renewal

 Wisconsin Statute § 134.49 and Courtesy Reminder: The Parties acknowledge Wisconsin Statute § 134.49 regarding automatically renewing business contracts.
-While this law’s specific notice requirements might not apply to this Agreement, Consultant will use commercially reasonable efforts to send a courtesy reminder notice to the Client seven (7) days before the end of each monthly Subscription Period.
+While this law’s specific notice requirements might not apply to this Agreement, Consultant will use commercially reasonable efforts to send a courtesy reminder notice to the Client seven (7) days before the end of each Subscription Period.
 This reminder will state the upcoming renewal date and refer to the non-renewal terms in this Section.
 The Client agrees that if the Consultant fails to send, or the Client fails to receive, this courtesy reminder, it will not affect the automatic renewal’s validity or waive the Client’s duty to give timely notice of non-renewal if desired.
 Both Parties are responsible for understanding and following all applicable laws about contract renewals.

 1. Compensation and Payment Terms

 3.2.
 Payment and Automated Billing.
-The Subscription Fee is due in advance on or before the first day of each Subscription Period.
-Upon execution of this Agreement, the Client shall provide a valid payment method (e.g., credit card, ACH authorization) and hereby authorizes the Consultant to automatically charge this payment method for the recurring monthly Subscription Fee at the beginning of each Subscription Period.
+The Subscription Fee is due in advance on the start of each Subscription Period.
+Upon execution of this Agreement, the Client shall provide a valid payment method (e.g., credit card, ACH authorization) and hereby authorizes the Consultant to automatically charge this payment method for the recurring Subscription Fee at the beginning of each Subscription Period.
 The Consultant will provide the Client with an electronic receipt for each successful transaction.
 The Client is responsible for maintaining current and valid payment information with the Consultant and ensuring sufficient funds are available for the automated charges.
 If an automated payment fails, the provisions of Section 3.3 (Late Payments) may apply.

 3.3.
 Late Payments.
 If the Client fails to make any payment on time, the Consultant may, in addition to any other rights: Charge interest on the overdue amount at the lesser of 1.5% per month or the highest rate allowed by law, from the due date until paid; and/or Suspend Services until all outstanding amounts, including interest, are fully paid.